talent-connect/connect/README.md

 Both are created, run and managed by [ReDI School of Digital Integration](https://www.redi-school.org).
 We're a non-profit school in Germany (in Berlin, Hamburg, Munich and NRW) with a community of hundreds of professionals from the digital industry volunteering to teach and mentor students.
 Our students are tech-interested locals and newcomers to Germany.

+## Getting started for designers

+See the [Onboarding Checklist](https://github.com/talent-connect/connect/wiki#onboarding-checklist) and [Workflow for design tasks](https://github.com/talent-connect/connect/wiki#workflow-design-tasks) in our Wiki.

 ## Getting started for developers

-First of all, ReDI Connect / Talent Pool connect to a Salesforce instance via the nestjs-api app.
+First of all, ReDI Connect and ReDI Talent Pool connect to a `Salesforce` instance via the `NestJS API` app.
 You'll need to set a number of environment variables in your `.env` and `.env.development` files to make various connections and features work.
 Reach out to @helloanil, @katamatata or @ericbolikowski to get set up.

 After you've set up `.env`, make sure to update `NX_DEV_MODE_EMAIL_RECIPIENT` to your own email address to receive emails from the platform.

-1. Make sure [MongoDB](https://docs.mongodb.com/manual/installation/) is installed on your computer.
-2. Make sure you're running the _v14.17.6_ version of Node locally when you're running the backend server and checkout to a new branch.
-To do this, you can use [nvm](https://github.com/nvm-sh/nvm#node-version-manager), which allows you to select different versions of Node via the command line.
+1. Make sure you're running the _v20_ version of Node locally.
+To do this, you can install [nvm](https://github.com/nvm-sh/nvm#node-version-manager), which allows you to select different versions of Node via the command line.
 Alternatively, we have added support for [Volta](https://docs.volta.sh/guide/understanding).
-So if you choose, you can use Volta, which sets project-defined tools automatically.
+So, if you choose, you can use Volta, which sets project-defined tools automatically.
+2. We are using `yarn` as a package manager in our repository.
+If you don't have it on your machine yet, [install it](https://classic.yarnpkg.com/en/docs/install#mac-stable).
-3. Run `yarn` in project root to install dependencies.
+3. Go to the root folder and run `yarn` to install the project dependencies (`node_modules`).
-4. Run `yarn start:all` to boot all apps, _or_ a subset of apps using the `start:x` commands in package.json.
+4. Run `yarn start:all` to boot all apps, _or_ a subset of apps using the `start:x` commands listed in the `package.json` file.
-5. See the [Onboarding Checklist](https://github.com/talent-connect/connect/wiki#onboarding-checklist) in our Wiki.
+5. Read the [Onboarding Checklist](https://github.com/talent-connect/connect/wiki#onboarding-checklist) in our Wiki.

 You can open these in your browser: